Science Spoofs, Physics Pranks and Astronomical Antics: Abstract

 \section{Abstract}

 Some scientists take themselves and their work very seriously.
-However, there are plenty of examples of humour being combined with science.
-Here I review some examples from the broad fields of Physics and Astronomy, particularly focusing on practical jokes and parodies.
+However, there are plenty of cases of humour being combined with science.
+Here I review some examples from the broad fields of physics and astronomy, particularly focusing on practical jokes and paper parodies.
+This is a mostly serious overview of a non-serious subject, but I'd like to claim that there is in fact some connection between humour and creativity in the physical sciences.